TD-Addon/TD_Addon/README.md

 ## Contributing Via Push Requests:
 Non-authors can also contribute new assets/esps.
-Their commits will not be pushed unless accepted by a designated author.
+Their commits will not be pushed unless accepted by a designated reviewer.
 This has the potential to completely circumnavigate our current asset browser review system, and is therefore something we really, REALLY do not want to use.
 However, it could be useful for pushing small fixes to assets that need not go through the asset browser (fixing a collision, texture path, model topology or missing mip-maps, for example).